arunmudhaliar/BallGame/README.md

 Files related to the game.
 -------------------------------
--ball.h				(Rigid body)	(Didn't implemeted angular velocity) -borderWall.h		(collision detection)
+- ball.h			: (Rigid body)	(Didn't implemeted angular velocity).
+- borderWall.h		: (collision detection).
--pathGenerator.h	(generates and renders point sprites for the path) -targetTrail.h		(small trail effect using texture matrix transformation)
+- pathGenerator.h	: (generates and renders point sprites for the path).
+- targetTrail.h		: (small trail effect using texture matrix transformation).

--executable.zip		(Released version of the game.
-Extract and run the BallGame.exe)
+- executable.zip	: (Released version of the game.
+Extract and run the BallGame.exe).